knpuniversity/blog/what-the-rest.rst

 .. note::

     In this section, I'll look only at HAL.
-If you're using a custom hypermedia type, then I think you also have a problem, since you don't really know what ``Accept`` header to use in your request if you only have the URI, nor would you know really how to process the response, since you don't know what hypermedia type you'll get back.
+If you're using a custom hypermedia type, then I think you also have a problem.
+If you only have the URI, you don't know what ``Accept`` header to use in your request nor would you know really how to process the response.
+You simply don't know what hypermedia type you'll get back.

 For example, if I know nothing about ``/users`` and I make a ``GET`` request, I get back these 2 links (among other things):